flare-foundation/governance-proposals/STP/STP_10.md

 Custom Feeds will have a completely distinct risk profile compared to standard FTSO feeds.
 Unlike standard FTSO feeds, where every feed is backed by the entire network of data providers, the security of a Custom Feed is conditional on the logic defined in its smart contract.

-This change in risk profile requires users and developers integrating a Custom Feed in their application to carefully evaluate each Custom Feed on a per-feed basis, and assess how the security of the feed, in particular the smart-contract implementation of that feed, impacts their application’s security model.
+This change in risk profile requires users and developers integrating a Custom Feed in their application to carefully evaluate each Custom Feed on a per-feed basis, and assess how the security of the feed, in particular the smart-contract implementation of that feed, impacts their application's security model.

 ### 2.3 Smart Contract Changes